The Animatrix: Release

 To coincide with the Blu-ray edition of The Ultimate Matrix Collection, The Animatrix was also presented for the first time in high definition.
 The film was released along with the trilogy on October 14, 2008.

 The Animatrix saw a one night only screening in 35mm at New York City's Japan Society on May 27, 2022.

 Reception

 The Animatrix sold 2.7 million copies, grossing $68 million in sales revenue.

 The Animatrix received mostly positive reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 89%, based on reviews from 18 critics.
 Helen McCarthy in 500 Essential Anime Movies stated that "unlike many heavily promoted franchise movies, it justifies its hype".
 She praised Maeda's Second Renaissance, noting that it "foreshadows the dazzling visual inventiveness of his later Gankutsuou".